tojkuv/the-rust-book/README.md

 # Personal TODO

-- Read and code along chapter 7: Enums and Pattern Matching
+- Read and review the rust book.

 # Resources